-- The City shall grant a density bonus and other incentives to an applicant for a housing development of five (5) or more units if they meet the requirements of this Chapter. - 2.
-The deed restriction and other applicable documents, approved by City Attorney, of a property subject to density bonus shall include a period of continuation of affordability not less than fifty-five (55) years or a longer period of time.
+- 1. The City shall grant a density bonus and other incentives to an applicant for a housing development of five or more units if they meet the requirements of this Chapter. - 2.
+The deed restriction and other applicable documents, approved by City Attorney, of a property subject to density bonus shall include a period of continuation of affordability not less than 30 years or a longer period of time.

-- 3. Neither the granting of an incentive nor the granting of a density bonus shall be interpreted, in and of itself, to require a General Plan Amendment, Zoning Ordinance Amendment, or other discretionary approval. - 4.
-If any portion of this chapter conflicts with density bonus law or other applicable state law, then state law shall supersede this chapter.
-Any ambiguities in this chapter shall be interpreted to be consistent with state density bonus law. - B. Density Bonus Minimum Requirement (Target Units).
-The City shall grant a density bonus to an applicant for a housing development of five (5) or more units who seeks a density bonus and agrees to construct at least one (1) of the following: - 1.
+- 3. Neither the granting of an incentive nor the granting of a density bonus shall be interpreted, in and of itself, to require a General Plan Amendment, Zoning Ordinance Amendment, or other discretionary approval. - B. Density Bonus Minimum Requirement (Target Units).
+The City shall grant a density bonus to an applicant for a housing development of five or more units who seeks a density bonus and agrees to construct at least one of the following: - 1.
 Very Low-Income.
-Five (5) percent of the total units of the housing development as target units affordable to very low-income households; - 2.
+5 percent of the total units of the housing development as target units affordable to very low-income households; - 2.
 Low-Income.
-Ten (10) percent of the total units of the housing development as target units affordable to low-income households;
+10 percent of the total units of the housing development as target units affordable to low-income households;

 3. Moderate-Income.
-Ten (10) percent of the total units of a newly constructed condominium project or planned development as target units affordable to moderate-income households, provided all the units are offered for purchase; or, housing older persons under Civil Code Section 798.76 or 799.5.
+10 percent of the total units of a newly constructed condominium project or planned development as target units affordable to moderate-income households, provided all the units are offered for purchase; or, based on age requirements for housing older persons under Civil Code Section 798.76 or 799.5.

 4. Senior.
-A senior citizen housing development of thirty-five (35) units or more, or a mobile home park that limits residency based on age requirements for
+A senior citizen housing development of 35 units or more, or a mobile home park that limits residency